mahirkabir/mahirkabir.github.io/_pages/about.md

 - <span style="color:Blue"> [Oct 2022] </span> - Presented a paper at [IEEE SecDev](https://secdev.ieee.org/2022/home/).
 - <span style="color:Blue"> [Aug 2022] </span> - Our paper on "How Do Developers Follow Security-Relevant Best Practices When Using NPM Packages?" was accepted by [IEEE SecDev](https://secdev.ieee.org/2022/home/).
-- <span style="color:Blue"> [Aug 2022] </span> - Our paper on "Automatic Detection of Java Cryptographic API Misuses: Are We There Yet?" was selected for presentation by [ASE].
+- <span style="color:Blue"> [Aug 2022] </span> - Our paper on "Automatic Detection of Java Cryptographic API Misuses: Are We There Yet?" was selected for presentation by [ASE](https://conf.researchr.org/home/ase-2022).

 ---